Next Weekend:

-A joyous non-residential weekend gathering of singers in the Borrowdale Valley, with Dave Camlin, Helen Chadwick and Roxane Smith.
+A joyous non-residential weekend gathering of singers in the Borrowdale Valley, with Cumbrian singer-composer Dave Camlin and the fabulous Roxane Smith.

-With the Borrowdale Institute in the heart of the valley for our base, we will have two days of morning singing workshops led by Dave, Helen and Roxane, followed by some low-level wild singing around the valley (or in / near the institute if wet!) each afternoon.
+With the Borrowdale Institute in the heart of the valley for our base, we will have two days of singing together led by Dave and Roxane, including outdoor hiking and singing adventures on both days.

 The weekend is non-residential in the sense of sorting yourself out with somewhere to stay.
 Borrowdale has lots of lovely campsites, two youth hostels, plenty of BnBs and some majestic hotels - choose your own level of comfort!
 Hot drinks and snacks will be provided, but make your own arrangements for meals, or bring food to share with others, Jacob’s Join style.